Arronk/My-Coding-Journey/log.md

 to Flex or more specifically I need to practice, practice, practice!
 Links to the live demo below.

 - [Live Demo](https://arronk.github.io/Trillo/)
+-
+## Day 65: 12.06.2018

+### Progress: Completed all the videos and some small CSS Grid exercises in the Udemy Course

+Went through all the intro lessons and exercises for the CSS Grid Course.
+Will get started on the main project tomorrow  with the aim to have the entire course finished by the weekend.
+My next goal is to complete the responsive certificate on FCC as well as complete CS50.